QSO B1611+343: Description

 QSO B1611+343 is variable on the electromagnetic spectrum, showing a low-frequency radio outburst in 1987 and temporal significant variations.
 In the 1983–1991 period it displayed optical fluxes ranging from 0.27 to 0.7 mJy with a short-term flickering period recorded on time scales between February 28, 1995 and 8 April 1996.
 A near-infrared flare was detected in June 2012 by astronomers during the monitoring of gamma ray sources by the Fermi Gamma-ray Space Telescope.
 The light curves of the object showed it to be moderately variable at 2.7, 4.9 and 8.0 GHz frequencies, exhibiting a major flux surging below 880 MHz.

 QSO B1611+343 is described as a powerful core-dominated source.
 When imaged by the Very Large Array, it is found to have a triple morphology with its southern extension being consistent with the position angle of a bright component located in the south.
 Results of the snapshot observations at 92 centimeters by Very Long Baseline Interferometry (VLBI) showed the source is fully resolved with a diffused component containing 37% of the flux density.
 On milliarcsecond scales at 2.32 GHz observed by VLBI, the radio core is found to be elongated and exposed, measuring 3 milliarcseconds in diameter.
 This core also has the highest rotation measure, starting at -519±55 rad m^{–2} before declining to -44±55 rad m^{−2} upon reaching 10 parsecs within it.

 The jet of QSO B1611+343 in multi-epoch observations is moving in a southerly direction, subsequently terminating at a bright diffused component located 2.9 milliarcseconds from the core.
 When imaged in high resolution observations by VLBI, it bends eastwards by 3 milliarcseconds, displaying superluminal motion.
 Based on observations it contains at least four components; all of them moving at apparent speeds of 6.7±1.6, 3.8±1.4, 7.6±1.3 and 11.5±2.3 h^{−1} c.
 Polarized weak flux was also discovered southwards from one of the components, likely associated with a stationary oblique shock, causing the jet to change its trajectory.

 The supermassive black hole in QSO B1611+343 has a mass of 9.69 ± 0.02, estimated from a singly ionized magnesium line.
-Based on studies, its accretion rate should be approximately M_{0.9} = 5.3 M_{ʘ} yr^{−1} and Log M_{0.9982} = 3.7 M_{ʘ} yr^{−1}.
+Based on studies, its accretion rate should be approximately M_{0.9} = 5.3 M_{☉} yr^{−1} and Log M_{0.9982} = 3.7 M_{☉} yr^{−1}.